The Chris Mead Library

 Holdings information is detailed in the Library Catalogue.

 A big THANK YOU to all the Clubs & Societies who send their annual reports to the Library.
-Our collection is second-to-none, thanks to your continued support!
-If any reports are also available digitally (in addition to print), we would really appreciate both versions.
-PDF or Word documents are fine.
+Our collection is second-to-none, thanks to your continued support.

 Please address all correspondence, and return all borrowed items, to: